cicerolp/qds/README.md

 ### Authors
 - Cícero A. L. Pahins, Nivan Ferreira, and João L. Comba

-# How to Build (Linux, Mac and Windows are supported)
+# How to Build (Linux, Mac, and Windows are supported)

 - Dependencies:
     * `Boost 1.62` or later.